Sonoran, Great Basin and Mojave deserts of southeastern California, southern Nevada, southwestern Utah and western Arizona.

 Sandy or rocky desert slopes and canyons between 2,000 and 5,500 feet.

-The Mojave Aster is sometimes called the "Mohave Aster" or the "Desert Aster."
-Its nomenclature is further confused by the fact that many texts give it a taxanomic classicifcation of Machaeranthera tortifolia..
+The Mojave aster is sometimes called the "Mohave aster" or "desert aster."
+Its nomenclature is further confused by the fact that many texts give it a taxanomic classification of Machaeranthera tortifolia..
 The most recent revision (1996) of The Jepson Manual refers to the Xylorhiza genus as "DESERT-ASTER" and Xylorhiza tortifolia v. tortifolia as the "MOJAVE-ASTER."

 -- A.R Royo

 We have an online wildflower field guide that is designed to help you identify desert wildflowers by color, scientific name, region and common name.
 The pictures are sized to work on the iPod, iPhone, iPad and similar devices.
 With your iPod or phone you will easily be able to identify wildflowers while in the desert.
 Links for downloads are on the bottom of the Wildflower Field Guide page.